estarsyang/java_basic/notes.md

     2. detail
         1. 0 and 1 can't be present false and true, boolean can be only present true and false.

-## Three primitive data type auto transformer
+## 3 primitive data type auto transformer
 1. Auto Transformer
     1. introduce: when java is calculated or assigned, low-precision types will be automatically converted to high-precision types.
     2. Sort by ascending base on Precision.